GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

+To better understand how the proposed GOOD alleviates the domain gap for oriented object detection, we extract the feature embeddings for samples from each domain, and display them by t-SNE visualization.
+Both the proposed GOOD and its baseline are implemented by the above operations for comparison.
+Ideally, the feature embedding of a domain generalized oriented object detector is supposed to demonstrate no distribution shift for samples from different domains.

-\textbf{Feature Space Visualization by t-SNE} is implemented on both the proposed GOOD and its baseline model.
-Fig.~\ref{tsne}~shows that the proposed GOOD allows the samples from source domain DOTA-V1 and the unseen target domain SODA, FAIR1M and HRSC to be more uniformly clustered than the baseline, which indicates its better generalization ability on unseen target domains.
+Fig.~\ref{tsne}~(a) and (b) compare the feature embedding distribution of the RoI-Trans baseline and the proposed GOOD.
+Similarly, Fig.~\ref{tsne}~(a) and (b) compare the feature embedding distribution of the ReDet baseline and the proposed GOOD.
+Both result comparisons show that the proposed GOOD allows the samples from the DOTA-V1 source domain and the unseen SODA, FAIR1M and HRSC target domains to be more uniformly clustered than the baseline, which indicates its better generalization ability on unseen target domains.